rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 ### Running a program

-Navigate to the `helloworld/helloworld.ino` file underneath your `Arduino` directory.
+Navigate to the `helloworld / helloworld.ino` file underneath your `Arduino` directory.
 Double click on the file to start the Arduino IDE.

 The `helloworld.ino` file is a complete Arduino program.
 Compiling and uploading it should help you learn the Arduino interface.